EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 replace the ladder program.
 See [Handling Special Module](#handling-special-module) for more detail.
-If some initialization is required on a special module, it can be done by using an EPICS sequencer program, or a runtime database comprised of records that have the PINI field value of "YES".
+If some initialization is required on a special module, it can be done by using an EPICS sequencer program, or a run-time database comprised of records that have the PINI field value of "YES".